nyreehinton/content-ops-starter/content/pages/blog/data-product.md

 type: PostLayout
 author: content/data/person1.json
 ---
+A data product is a curated asset that packages information for a specific business purpose, solving distinct needs through analytics, reporting, or other decision-support tools.
+Unlike a simple raw dataset, a data product has clear ownership, repeatable processes, and governance that ensure its ongoing quality and relevance.
+At Capital Group, launching a robust data product for Exchange Traded Funds (ETFs) required integrating various new and existing data sources into a single, cohesive pipeline.
+This unified approach enabled stakeholders across the organization—from sales and marketing teams to finance and compliance—to derive trustworthy insights from a centralized source.

 ## The Third-Party Data Imperative

+In the context of ETF analytics, acquiring third-party data is critical for tapping into information that does not originate internally.
+For instance, we partnered with industry providers such as Broadridge, Janney, Fidelity, and State Street to capture transaction-level or aggregated information relevant to ETF performance and investor behavior.
+The type of data ranged from granular trade records to daily net asset values (NAVs) to monthly distribution files.
+Different vendors delivered these feeds at varying frequencies (daily, monthly, or even ad-hoc), reflecting each provider’s standard cadence and their role in the ETF ecosystem.
+By carefully negotiating the data terms and formats up front, we ensured that each feed integrated smoothly into the Capital Group data architecture.

 Exchange-traded funds (ETFs) represent pooled investment vehicles designed for intraday trading, contrasting with traditional mutual funds that settle at end-of-day net asset values (NAVs)3.
 While ETFs offer tax efficiency via in-kind redemptions and lower expense ratios, their success hinges on precise data management to mitigate risks like front-running and arbitrage gaps3.
 Capital Group’s 2023 ETF launches—including the **Capital Group Dividend Growers ETF (CGDG)** and **International Equity ETF (CGIE)**—s